Klaeser-Homelab/Voyagr/README.md

 - [Four Thousand Weeks - Burkeman](https://www.goodreads.com/book/show/54785515-four-thousand-weeks?ref=nav_sb_ss_1_19)

 ## Building Voyagr
+[How its made](https://voyagr.me/how-its-made) is a good place to start understanding the system.

 ### Frontend
 `npm run dev`  in /frontend starts frontend on 3000.
 The frontend uses Vite as its development server, React Router for routing, Tailwind for CSS utility classes, and DaisyUI for prebuilt CSS components.
-Nginx is deployed as a webserver to serve the static files built by Vite's production build process.
+Nginx is deployed as a webserver to serve the static files built by Vite and a reverse proxy to expose my server to the internet.

 ### Database
 The Postgres database used for development runs in a Docker instance within Docker desktop.
 A separate Postgres database is used in production.
 PgAdmin is deployed alongside the Postgres database to provide a web gui for interacting with the database.